 The TYPE function will return an integer that represents the type of data that is in a cell.
-This function could be useful for display the types of data within records.
+This function could be useful for displaying the types of data within records.

 As stated, there are only six results that the TYPE function can return.
-Each of these six types of data are defined in detail below:
+Each of these six types of data is defined in detail below:

 1 - When the result is a 1 the data referenced is a number.

 2 - When the result is a 2 the data referenced is text data.